Powerapps Lookup

 Reduction formulae

-This Power Apps lookup function searches for the vanilla flavor in the table.
-And there is only one record in the table.
-Note that the lookup function doesn’t include any reduction formula.
-That’s why this lookup function returns the complete record as a result.
+This function searches for the vanilla flavor in the table.
+There is only one record in the table.
+The lookup function doesn’t include any reduction formula.
+That’s why this lookup function returns the complete record.

 The result of this function will be as follows: